 A family trust election is an optional declaration made to the Tax Office, notifying the Tax Office of the desire to be treated as a “family trust” for taxation purposes.

-Family trust status provides a simplification of some of the tax rules which apply to trusts and their associated entities.
+Being a “family trust” simplifies of some of the tax rules which apply to trusts and their associated entities.
 The family trust may be less flexible as a result, and is potentially exposed to the Family Trust Distribution (“FTD”) Tax.

 The election to become a Family Trust has the effect of simplifying some of the tax rules which apply specifically to trusts.